ropensci/roweb3/content/blog/2024-03-14-champions-program-2024/index.en.md

 > Involving mentors in the selection process significantly enhances the mentor-mentee relationship, as mentors' insights into the selection process ensure a more effective and synergistic pairing.
 This involvement is crucial for identifying which projects resonate most with mentors, thereby facilitating a more informed and meaningful final match.
 {.blockquote .text-right}

-### Selection Criteria: Cultivating a Diverse Community
+### Selection criteria: Cultivating a diverse community

 The second step in the review process is the core of the selection of Champions.
 Each application is revised and scored based on the following categories: